kylehounslow/holmesgpt/holmes-chat/README.md

 ## Prerequisites

 - Node.js and npm
-- Holmes GPT server running on `http://localhost:5051`
+- Holmes GPT server running on `http://localhost:5050` (with AG-UI support)
-- Prometheus server running on `http://localhost:9090` (for Prometheus UI links)
+- Prometheus server running on `http://localhost:9090`
+  - Note: same one for which HolmesGPT server is configured.
+Used for Prometheus UI links.

 ## Setup